halilkocaoz/kafka-response-log/README.md

 #### Life-cycle of a request to /api/products endpoint as flowchart
 [TimeTrackerMiddleware](https://github.com/halilkocaoz/kafka-response-time-tracking/tree/main/server/Kartaca.Intern/Middlewares/TimeTrackerMiddleware.cs)

 ![life-cycle](https://github.com/halilkocaoz/kafka-response-time-tracking/blob/main/assets/life-cycle-request.png "life-cycle")

 <hr>

 ## Go Project : Kafka Consumer and Database Updater
 You can look at the Go Project from [here](https://github.com/halilkocaoz/kafka-response-time-tracking/tree/main/consumer).
-It consumes the messages which are coming from ASP.NET Web API and write that messages to database.
+It consumes the messages which are coming from ASP.NET Web API and writes those messages to the database.

 ### Working Principle of Go Project
-It collects the messages from `response_log` topic as `go-consumer` and it accumulates that data in a fixed size string array called `kafkaMessages`.
-This array's size fixed using `maxMessageCountToAccumulate` const variable and consumer collects messages until `receivedMessageCount` reaches `maxMessageCountToAccumulate`.
+It collects the messages from the `response_log` topic as `go-consumer` and it accumulates that data in a fixed size string array called `kafkaMessages`.
+This array's size was fixed using `maxMessageCountToAccumulate` const variable and consumer collects messages until `receivedMessageCount` reaches `maxMessageCountToAccumulate`.

 If `receivedMessageCount` >= `maxMessageCountToAccumulate`, write to database method runs and it inserts all of the collected messages into the database with **one transaction**.
-After then, `receivedMessageCount` sets to zero and the consumer continues to collect data from last offset until again `receivedMessageCount` reaches `maxMessageCountToAccumulate`.
+After then, `receivedMessageCount` sets to zero and the consumer continues to collect data from last offset until again repeat.

-### The consumer immediately doesn't insert received messages from Kafka into the database
+### The consumer doesn't immediately insert received messages from Kafka into the database
-As I mentioned above, the `receivedMessageCount` must reaches `maxMessageCountToAccumulate` to start the database transaction and insert received messages with a single transaction.
+As I mentioned above, the `receivedMessageCount` must reach `maxMessageCountToAccumulate` to start the database transaction and insert received messages with a single transaction.

 <hr>

 <span align="center">

 ## Contact
-If you have any question about the repository or you just want to say something be free to reach me <br>

 halilkocaoz (Telegram)<br>
 halil.i.kocaoz@gmail.com